ProjectsALB/KujtoTiranen/README.md

 A computer retail chain needs clear visibility into store performance, product mix, customer demographics, and sales trends.
 Without structured analysis, decisions on inventory, pricing, and regional strategy rely on incomplete or siloed data.

-This project builds a structured analytical layer on top of transactional data to answer core business questions and support data-driven decision making.
+This project builds a structured analytical layer on top of transactional data to answer core business questions and support data-driven decisions.

 ---